interledger/interledger.github.io/docs/overview.md

 continues to send the remaining Prepare packets until the value is fully transferred.

 Interledger does not rely on any single payment network for processing value transactions.
 You can connect with an Interledger node at any time to join the network.
-Moreover, Interledger sends value as tiny data packets, which makes transactions fast, secure, and inexpensive.
+Furthermore, Interledger sends value as tiny data packets, which makes transactions fast, secure, and inexpensive.

 ## Building on Interledger